-Join Aaron F. Ross for an in-depth discussion in this video Creating and setting up RealFlow projects, part of Up and Running with RealFlow.
+Join Aaron F. Ross for an in-depth discussion in this video Creating and setting up RealFlow projects, part of Learning RealFlow.

 - Project and asset management in RealFlow…is different than what you might be accustomed to…from Maya or 3ds Max, or any 3D program.…In RealFlow, a project and a scene…are almost the same thing.…When you create a scene, then a project folder structure…is created automatically for that scene,…and will have the same name.…And if you have multiple scene files…within the same project folder,…they will all refer to the same caches,…in other words the same particles or mesh files.…